Skip to main content Skip to main navigation Skip to search

 Arrangements from 1 July 2026

 The Government is also committing $21 million to implement reforms to establish appropriate export regulatory and cost recovery arrangements for non-prescribed goods (such as honey, wool, skins and hides) that are worth an estimated $11 billion in exports.
-This reform will secure future export markets for these Australian products.
+This reform will ensure we can continue to provide assurances into the future.

 Sustainable Trade Funding Taskforce